Black beans and vice in Florida’s Cigar City

 Huse draws from local newspaper stories and firsthand accounts to show what authorities and city residents saw and believed about these establishments and the people who frequented them.
 This unique take on Tampa history reveals a spirited city at work and play, an important cultural hub that continues to both celebrate and come to terms with its many legacies.

-Andrew T. Huse is the author of The Columbia Restaurant: Celebrating a Century of History, Culture, and Cuisine.
+Andrew T. Huse is the author of The Columbia Restaurant: Celebrating a Century of History, Culture, and Cuisine and coauthor of The Cuban Sandwich: A History in Layers.
 A librarian with the University of South Florida’s Special Collections department, he lectures across the state about Florida history and foodways.

 There are currently no reviews available